 "Tag-It and Leave-It"

-In an effort to win the battle against recycling contamination, starting in the summer of 2019, the MCMUA will begin "Tagging and Leaving" those recycling containers with unacceptable amounts of unacceptables items in them.
-Residents are urged to recycle responsibly in these challenging times which means only placing acceptable items in the recycling bin while disposing of non-acceptable items in the regular garbage.
+In an effort to win the battle against recycling contamination he MCMUA is "Tagging and Leaving" those recycling containers with too many unacceptables items in them.
+Residents are urged to recycle responsibly which means only placing acceptable items in the recycling bin while disposing of non-acceptable items in the regular garbage.
 Please don't be a "Wishful Recycler" hoping unacceptable materials get recycled because you placed them in the recycling bin.
 While "Wishful Recycling" may ease your guilt, it doesn't help the efffort.
 Please see the link below regarding the MCMUA's "Tag-It and Leave It" program.

 Avoid turning recyclables into litter on a windy day